JayeHicks/ManageIrrigation/backend/README.md

 * If you are using AWS service-to-service integration to push ingested sensor data to AWS services, be aware that limitations exist.
 For example, I defined an IoT Core Thing that ingests over 10 discreet values for a single shadow document update.
 When I attempted to integrate IoT Core with CloudWatch (i.e., a custom metric for a dashboard) I received some sort of weird error message making reference to "goldeneye" (this was early 2020).
 As I had already successfully used this service-to-service integration with a different shadow document with fewer than 10 discreet values, I decided to break the single service-to-service integration into two separate integrations, each fewer than 10 discreet values.
 The approach worked.

 ### DynamoDB
 * In early 2020 I noticed the following strange behavior, but never got around time to investigating it.
-I noticed that when inserting an item into a Table that has a TTL attribute, and specified TTL value is less than one hour in the future, the item prematurely disappears.
+  * I noticed that when inserting an item into a Table that has a TTL attribute, and specified TTL value is less than one hour in the future, the item prematurely disappears.
 It shows up for a few minutes after insertion but then prematurely disappears.
-Perhaps this is normal documented behavior, but seems odd to me – not an DynamoDB expert and have certainly not read all of the available DynamoDB documentation.
+  * Perhaps this is normal documented behavior, but seems odd to me.
+I don't clailm to be a DynamoDB expert.
+I certainly haven not read all of the available DynamoDB documentation.
 * If you want to update a preexisting Item using an UpdateExpression you need to be aware of DynamoDB reserved words.
-There are literally hundreds of them.
+  * There are literally hundreds of them.
 They include very common words, some of which are used by the average programmer to name variables (e.g., 'temp').
-What was disconcerting for me was the coincidental occurrence of two things.
-First, I successfully defined and used, for about a week, a table in which I unknowingly used a DynamoDB reserve word to name an Attribute(s).
-Second, I successfully updated Attributes of existing Items; I had an example of my own working code.
-However, when you try to update an existing Item and the attribute you want to update collides with a DynamoDB reserved word you get a strange, cryptic error message.
-It didn't take me very long to figure it out and there are multiple, easy work arounds.
-So this one is more amusing than annoying.
+  * What slowed me down for a little over an hours worth of head scratching was the simultaneous occurence of two things.
+    * First, I successfully defined and used, for about a week, a table
+    * Second, I successfully updated Attributes of existing Items on this table
+	* The whammy moment was when I added code to update a different Attribute but the name of that Attribute was a DynamoDB reserve.
+	* The error messages where a little cryptic but once you get an idea of what's going on its not big deal and there are multiple, easy ways to get around the reserve word issue in DynamoDB UpdateExpressions

 * During development and debugging pay close attention to the statements that you use to add data to a Table.
 Most NoSQL databases, DynamoDB included, are flexible and will not catch/flag situations in which you mistype an Attribute name.
 Instead, your flawed update/insert statement will execute and the net result will be that you introduce a brand new Attribute.

 ### Cognito